Mephedrone: United Kingdom

 According to the Independent Scientific Committee on Drugs, after mephedrone was made illegal, a street trade in the drug emerged, with prices around double those prior to the ban, at £20–£25 per gram.
-In September 2010, Druglink reported the ban had a mixed effect on mephedrone use, with it decreasing in some areas, remaining similar in others and becoming more prevalent in some areas.
-In an online survey of 150 users after the ban, 63% said they were continuing to use mephedrone; of those, half claimed unchanged usage amounts (as to dosage and frequency) and half claimed decreased usage.
+In September 2010, Druglink reported the ban had a mixed effect on mephedrone use, with it decreasing in some areas, remaining similar in others, and becoming more prevalent in some areas.
+In an online survey of 150 users after the ban, 63% said they were continuing to use mephedrone; of those, half claimed unchanged usage amounts (as to dosage and frequency), and half claimed decreased usage.
 Compared to previous surveys, more users purchased it from dealers, rather than the internet.
 The average price per gram was £16, compared to around £10 before the ban.
 The 2010 Mixmag survey of 2,500 nightclubbers found one quarter had used mephedrone in the previous month, the price had roughly doubled since it was made illegal, and it was more likely to be cut with other substances.
 Of those who had already used mephedrone prior to the ban, 75% had continued to use it after the ban.
 Of the various drugs used by the survey participants, users were more likely to have concerns about it.
 Interviews with users in Northern Ireland also found the price had roughly doubled since it was made illegal, to around £30 a gram.
 Rather than the price rising due to increased scarcity of the drug, it is thought to have risen for two other reasons.
-Firstly, dealers knew there was still demand for mephedrone, but were aware the supplies may be exhausted in the future.
-Secondly, the dealers perceived customers were likely to be willing to pay more for an illegal substance.
+Firstly, dealers knew there was still demand for mephedrone, but were aware that the supplies might be exhausted in the future.
+Secondly, the dealers perceived that customers were likely to pay more for an illegal substance.